SFCGAL/PySFCGAL/CONTRIBUTING.md

 ```

 In particular, we use `icontract` in this context (this dependency is set as an extra dependency, as it might be unpackaged on some environments).
 The unit tests are run through `pytest`.
 This testing mode is actually used in the CI.

+## Build documentation

+The project documentation is built with [MkDocs](https://www.mkdocs.org/).

+For more information on how to build documentation, see this [section](https://sfcgal.gitlab.io/pysfcgal/build/#how-to-build-the-documentation) in build page.